nalinraut/Extended-Kalman-Filter/README.md

-# Capstone Project
+# Extended Kalman Filter
-The goal of this project is to build an Extended Kalman Filter using Modern C++ and use it to estimate the state of a moving object of interest with noisy LIDAR and RADAR measurements.
+The goal of this project is to build an Extended Kalman Filter using Modern C++ and use it to estimate the state i.e. the position and velocity of a moving object of interest with noisy LIDAR and RADAR measurements.
 This is a previous udacity project which has been improvised by refactoring the code to make use of proper inheritance and use of smart pointers to enable for future implementation of any bayesian filter.